81st COA Annual Meeting | 60th CORS Annual Meeting

 • Isabelle Catelas: To be added soon.

-• Steve Mann: Membership on advisory boards or speakers’ bureaus: Speakers’ bureau for Stryker
+• Steve Mann: Membership on advisory board or speakers’ bureau – Stryker

 • Kevin Smit: To be added soon.